avassilenko/canonical-hreflang/README.md

         }
     ```

-- place this variable to your blage template head section
+- place this variable to your Blade template head section
     ```
     {!! $CanonicalHreflang !!}